top of page

 Click on the image above to hear me play this 1720 oboe from the collection of the Boston Museum of Fine Arts.

-I have given master classes and lectures at the Boston Museum of Fine Arts, National Music School of Mexico, Boston Conservatory, Louisiana State University, University of Houston, Texas Tech University, and the Gene Byron Museum (Guanajuato, Mexico).
+I have given master classes and lectures at the Boston Museum of Fine Arts, the National Music School of Mexico, Boston Conservatory, Louisiana State University, University of Houston, Texas Tech University, and the Gene Byron Museum (Guanajuato, Mexico).
 As the educational program coordinator of the Dallas Bach Society, I wrote, produced, and performed programs that brought historical music and dance into the public schools of Dallas.

 Capelle Guanajuatensis.jpg